-Now these mountains are not for beginners.
+Please note, these mountains are not for beginners.
 Most of the routes require multi-day expeditions, glacier navigation skills, ice climbing equipment and trad gear to attempt.
 Not to mention once you get to the climbing many of the grades start at 5.11 of stiff, technical and exposed granite trad climbing.

 On The Way to Chalten

 It is a long Journey to get the El Chalten.
-Luckily it has gotten easier recently with the opening of the Aeropuerto Calafate, which located about a three hour bus ride from the town.
+Luckily it has gotten easier recently with the opening of the Aeropuerto Calafate, which is located about a three hour bus ride from the town.
 You could also fly into Puerto Arenas in Chile and take the longer bus north to Chalten (about 6 hours).
-It is very easy to find a bus if you don’t speak Spanish, many people speak some english, just say Chalten!
+It is very easy to find a bus if you don’t speak Spanish as many people speak some english, just say Chalten!